Puerto Vallarta Gay Travel

 Lounge at Mantamar Beach Club

-Mantamar Beach Club & Bar is a gay mainstay in Puerto Vallarta.
+Mantamar Beach Club & Bar is a staple of the Puerto Vallarta gay travel experience.
 Everyone spends at least one afternoon lounging by the iconic glass-walled pool or visiting for evening cocktails.
 The vibe at Mantamar is very relaxed, but there’s definitely a fun energy with background lounge/house music playing all day.

 It’s best to make reservations for Mantamar to secure a specific number of chairs, or stylishly lounge in a cabana.
 If you would rather not commit ahead of time, just drop by day-of.
 Put in your name and then chill on the beach until space is available.

 There are plentiful options offering seaside serenity away from bustling Playa de Los Muertos.
-If you’re comfortable climbing some steep pathways, continue walking southward along the shore from the Mantamar Beach Club.
+If you’re comfortable climbing some steep pathways, continue walking south.

-First, you’ll stumble upon Playa Amapas.
-Enjoy the stunningly picturesque views over the water of the wilderness to the south.
+First, you’ll stumble upon the picturesque Playa Amapas.
 Waves crash over rock outcrops along the shore, leaving lovely little channels of flowing water.

 Even farther south, you’ll reach the dreamy Playa Conchas Chinas.
 You probably won’t find a tourist in sight at this beach.
 There’s plenty of open sand to claim.